Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Discussion

 \subsection{Task Completeness}

-We compare our system with representative gaze-based HRI pipelines, as shown in Tab. \ref{task}.
-MR-GUI \cite{c7} and GlanceGaze \cite{tay2025intent} both rely on fixation-based object selection.
-MR-GUI additionally requires fixation on a GUI to choose actions, increasing command duration (18.3s \& 5.8s).
-GlanceGaze infers actions using a VLM, but still depends on repeated fixation for object selection.
-These repeated fixations lengthen command duration (2.4s) and reduce success rate (0.59) in $S_4$, where object overlap makes accurate gaze-based selection difficult.
-Moreover, GlanceGaze occasionally misinterprets action intent (e.g., confusing put and pour), resulting in lower success rates (0.67) in $S_3$.
-FreeView \cite{c24} performs teleoperation through a virtual GUI around the robot end-effector.
+We compare our system with representative gaze-based HRI pipelines, as shown in Tab.~\ref{task}.
+MR-GUI~\cite{c7} and GlanceGaze~\cite{tay2025intent} rely on fixation-based object selection.
+MR-GUI requires fixation on a GUI to choose actions, increasing command duration (18.3s \& 5.8s).
+GlanceGaze infers actions using a VLM, but depends on repeated fixation for object selection.
+Repeated fixations lengthen command duration (4.4s) and reduce success rate (0.59) in $S_4$, where object overlap makes accurate gaze-based selection difficult.
+Moreover, GlanceGaze occasionally misinterprets action intent, e.g., confusing put and pour, resulting in lower success rates (0.67) in $S_3$.
+FreeView~\cite{c24} performs teleoperation through a virtual GUI around the robot end-effector.
 This requires continuous manual control, leading to extremely long command duration (193.8s \& 167.9s) and reduced practicality.
-FAM-HRI \cite{lai2025famhrifoundationmodelassistedmultimodal} combines weighted gaze clustering with speech for multi-modal interaction, reducing command duration compared to uni-modality.
-However, its intent recognition remains sensitive to overlapping objects, leading to reduced robustness in $S_4$ (0.73).
-In contrast, our method achieves the highest success rates and the shortest interaction and task durations.
-The sticky-glance algorithm enables robust object selection even in overlapping scenes (0.98 \& 0.96), while continuous shared control reduces task duration compared to target pose control (36.4s \& 29.5s), reducing task duration for nearly 10 \% compared with \cite{lai2025famhrifoundationmodelassistedmultimodal}.
-The integration of gaze for object grounding and speech for action specification ensures both efficiency and reliability.
+FAM-HRI~\cite{lai2025famhrifoundationmodelassistedmultimodal} combines weighted gaze clustering with speech for multimodal interaction, reducing command duration compared with unimodal interaction.
+However, its intent inference is based on aggregated gaze observations and is not designed for continuous object-level intent inference.
+Since it does not continuously model the geometric relationship between gaze motion and object regions, this also leads FAM-HRI to follow the discrete target-pose triggering paradigm, in which the robot remains stationary until the target is determined.
+Therefore, the user receives no real-time feedback during command formation and cannot anticipate an incorrect target selection before execution is triggered.
+These limitations become more evident in $S_4$, where overlapping objects and viewpoint-induced occlusion make gaze-based object grounding more ambiguous.
+In contrast, our pipeline continuously updates object-centric intent confidence, allowing the continuous shared controller to move toward a confidence-weighted virtual target before final command confirmation, reducing task duration.
+This pre-command motion provides immediate feedback about the current inferred target, enabling earlier correction.